PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 ## Deploying a model as a real-time service

-You can deploy a model as a real-time web service to several kinds of compute target, including local compute, an Azure Machine Learning compute instance, an Azure Container Instance (ACI), an Azure Kubernetes Service (AKS) cluster, an Azure Function, or an Internet of Things (IoT) module.
+You can deploy a model as a real-time web service to several kinds of compute target, including local compute, an Azure Machine Learning compute instance, an Azure Container Instance (ACI), an Azure Kubernetes Service (AKS) cluster, an Azure Function  or an Internet of Things (IoT) module.
 Azure Machine Learning uses containers as a deployment mechanism, packaging the model and the code to use it as an image that can be deployed to a container in your chosen compute target.

-**Note:** Deployment to a local service, a compute instance, or an ACI is a good choice for testing and development.
-For production, you should deploy to a target that meets the specific performance, scalability, and security needs of your application architecture.
+**Note:** Deployment to a local service, a compute instance or an ACI is a good choice for testing and development.
+For production, you should deploy to a target that meets the specific performance, scalability and security needs of your application architecture.

 To deploy a model as a real-time inferencing service, you must perform the following tasks: